syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

 6. After installing, click the **Launch Control Panel** link to open the Syncfusion&reg; Control Panel.

 7. Click the Finish button.
-Your system has been installed with the Syncfusion&reg; Essential Studio Blazor product.
+Your system has been installed with the Syncfusion&reg; Essential Studio&reg; Blazor product.

 ## Installing in Silent Mode

-The Syncfusion&reg; Essential Studio Blazor Installer supports installation and uninstallation via the command line.
+The Syncfusion&reg; Essential Studio&reg; Blazor Installer supports installation and uninstallation via the command line.

 ***Command Line Installation***